pingortle/rq-path-to-enlightenment/CONVENTIONS.md

 2. Provide constructive feedback and suggestions for improvement.
 3. Ensure new code maintains or improves the overall quality of the codebase.

+## Communication

+1. Use clear and concise language when communicating with team members.
+They are professionals, so don't over-explain unless asked.

 Remember: This guide is a living document.
 Update it as the team's practices evolve and improve.